When You Don't Feel Like Tapping

 Why do I only have this thought about my own healing and not that of my clients?
 What is that?
 In a word, it's fear.

-Fear of going into the issue to heal it, when it's easier to avoid it (even though it's still causing you to suffer in the midst of your avoidance.
-Have you noticed?).
+As I often tell my clients, going straight into the heart of an issue can be painful and frightening, and it often takes real courage to do it.
+Sometimes it can feel like it’s easier to avoid healing the issue, even though it's still causing you to suffer in the midst of your avoidance.
+Have you noticed?

-Fear of releasing a chunk of our conditioning that we've come to think of as who we are.
-The ego gets very cagey at this prospect, and pulls all kinds of clever tricks to keep itself intact, unchanging, and forever in charge.
+Another thing that can make us not want to heal is the fear of releasing a chunk of our conditioning that we've come to think of as who we are.
+The ego (our sense of identity) gets very cagey at this prospect, and often pulls all kinds of clever tricks to keep itself intact, unchanging, and forever in charge.

 God bless the ego!
 It is so innocent and fearful, thinking that if it can just control everything, it will be able to create some security for itself.
 And that's okay.
 That's just what egos do.

-I wholeheartedly agree with her.
+I wholeheartedly agreed with her.
 It is good!
 But let's face it, if there's one thing the ego doesn't want, it's to be erased!
+In actuality, your identity will not be erased when you heal, but it will change in certain ways, and the prospect of that can feel scary.

-So just start tapping the karate chop point and say to your sweet, hurting, frightened self: "Even though I don't want to tap on this issue (name whatever the issue is), I'm doing the best I can, and I deserve love."
+Just start tapping the side-of-the-hand point and say to your hurting, frightened self: "Even though I don't want to tap on this issue (name whatever the issue is) because it’s too painful and scary, I'm doing the best I can, and I deserve love."

-And, "Even though I know there is no way that EFT will heal this issue--I've had it for too long, it's too big, it will never heal, and I will never change, I deeply and completely accept myself."
+And, "Even though I know there is no way that EFT will heal this issue—I’ve had it for too long, it's too big, it will never heal, and I will never change, I deeply and completely love and accept myself."

 Just keep tapping on statements like these until you feel comfortable moving more deeply into the issue.
 You'll know when it's time to get more specific, to tap on the heart of the matter, because you'll want to do it—your resistance to tapping on it will be gone.